Hack-Rx/PAVe-ways/README.md

 ### DL-3: Suggestions_model
 DL-3 takes inputs from both DL-1 and DL-3 along with user's physical parameters.
 This model suggests healthy food and excercises like running and walking based on the calories intake.

+### DL-4 : Food_Label_Tracker_model
+DL-4 is a food label tracking model which takes a particular food item's nutritional information's image as its input.
+It then performs a binary classification on those images and lets the user know if that food item is healthy or unhealthy.

+Dataset source: Dataset was created by taking images from several grocery websites like BigBasket, Flipkart, Amazon, etc.